Acry/SDL-Ball/Readme.md

 ## Work in Progress

-Many comments are in german, that's a todo.
+Many comments are in German, that's a todo.
 I am going to modernize the code in my spare time for educational purposes.
-I spend a week on refactoring so far, and I am not done yet.
+I spent a week on refactoring so far, and I am not done yet.
 Not every checkout builds.
 I am currently working on a refactoring of the code to make it more modern and maintainable.
 Current Target is OpenGL 4.6 and SDL3.
 Probably I have time on weekends to work on it.
 Feel free to commit pull requests.